tlienart/GPlot.jl/docs/src/man/line-scatter.md

 end
 ```

 ![](../exgen/out/ls_ex8.svg)

 ### Marker style options

-* **marker** [`marker` or `markers`]: take a string describing how the marker should look.
+* **marker** [`marker` or `markers`]: takes a string describing how the marker should look.
 Most markers have aliases.
 Note also that some shapes have an "empty" version and a "filled" version (the name of the latter being preceded by a `f`).
 For instance:

 | Value    | Result  |
 | :------: | :-----: |